FarhanOhe03/webstore/README.md

 ## Project Description

-    This is a webstore that sells a variety of items.
+    This is a webstore, that sells a variety of items.

 ## How to Run